ayedaemon/ayedaemon.github.io/content/post/drafts/elf-chronicles-symbol-tables.md

 Furthermore, the `st_other` field is empty for these members, indicating `default` symbol visibility.
 There's nothing noteworthy to discuss here.

-Now, let's move on to the `sh_shndx` (section index) member.
+So we move on to the `sh_shndx` (section index) member.
 This member tells us that all of these symbols are associated with section `0x1` (which is `.text`, and that does make sense -- Code of these functions should be in `.text` section only).

 The `st_value` field indicates the offset within the `.text` section at which these functions begin.
 So, if you start executing instructions from offset `0x34` in the `.text` section, you'll be running the `mulFunc` function. *Makes sense??*

-Interestingly, there's a complete phase in the process where these symbols are replaced with their respective values after further processing.
-At some point, we will no longer need the string "mulFunc."
-Instead, every instance in the code where this function is used is replaced with the processed value, and this process is referred to as `relocation`.
-(This topic will be discussed in greater detail in upcoming articles.)
+The linker will perform `relocation` on the object files and generate a final executable binary that will have all the values in correct places.
+At that point we won't need the `mulFunc` string in our ELF file.

 Last but not least, the `st_size` field provides the size of the function.
 This helps the magical entity reading the code determine when to stop and understand the boundaries of the function.